 After more than six months of working from makeshift offices in the kitchen, spare bedroom, or basement, people are starting to realize it’s time to get serious about creating and designing a home office.
-If you’re one of millions of Americans who will be working from home for the foreseeable future, use these expert design tips for your home office.
+If you’re one of millions of Americans who will be working from home for the foreseeable future, use these expert design tips for starting a home office remodel.

 Before you design a home office, you need to designate a space for it.
 Why?
 A separate work office helps you stay organized and productive.
 And more importantly, it allows you to set boundaries between your work and home space.

-Once you’ve decided where to create your office, it’s time to start designing!
+Once you’ve decided where to create your office or whether to consider to remodel home office space in your house, it’s time to start designing!
 But before you do, remember this golden rule: Make your office a place you want to be.
-Because according to a recent study, designing your own workspace helps improve productivity (by 32%!), health, and overall happiness.
+Because designing your own home workspace environment helps improve productivity (by 32%!), health, and overall happiness.
 Can you say that about your last office?

-Once your designer hat is on, start with the basics.
+Once your home office remodel in Denver or Boulder, Co area designer hat is on, start with the basics.
 First, determine your office style.
 Is it modern or classic?
 Eclectic or shabby chic?
-Don’t forget: This is your space, so it doesn’t have to meet a certain standard or even coordinate with the rest of your home.
+Don’t forget: This is YOUR space, so it doesn’t have to meet a certain standard or even coordinate with the rest of your home.

 If you’re having trouble deciding, you can also let color lead the way!
 Some of the best colors for a home office include:

 Adding elements of your own personality to a home office can really bring it to life.
-But remember: There’s a difference between adding character and adding clutter.
+But remember: There’s a difference between adding character and adding clutter in organizing a home office for mental health.
 Items like knickknacks and photos are great to add, but too many of them can quickly become overwhelming and make the entire space feel disheveled and disorganized.

 However, whether your office will be short-term or long-term — or on a budget or all-in — there are still a few items that are worth the extra cost, like: